TSNS Foundation Corpus

 FOI / EIR replies indicating information not held

-These authorities were asked via Freedom of Information Requests if the had information showing either that the Crown owns Shetland, or that Shetland is part of Scotland.
+These authorities were asked via Freedom of Information Requests if they had information showing either that the Crown owns Shetland, or that Shetland is part of Scotland.

 Correspondence and replies